Coasteering

 We advise that the equipment is provided by the professional body running the activity.

 If coasteering abroad, the above qualifications and regulations may not be applicable.
-You'll need to make enquiries about the reputation and safety standards of the activity provider.
-Contact your international adviser or outdoor activities adviser, or email [email protected] for more guidance.
+The leader will need to make enquiries about the reputation and safety standards of the activity provider.
+Contact [email protected] for more guidance.

-If a girl has a medical condition that will affect her ability to swim, tell the instructor and take steps so she can take part safely.
+If a girl has a medical condition that will affect her ability to swim, tell the instructor so they can assess whether it is possible for them to take part safely.

 The leader must:

-- Make sure that safety rules and alarm signals have been explained to the girls, and they understand that instructions need to be obeyed immediately.
+• Make sure that safety rules and alarm signals have been explained to the girls, as well as the need to obey instructions immediately.

-Follow water safety guidance and ensure that the responsible adult helpers are familiar with them.
+• Follow water safety guidelines and ensure that the responsible adult helpers are familiar with them.

-Make sure girls and parents are aware of the dangers and symptoms of Weil's disease and what action to take if they suspect infection.
+• Make sure girls and parents or carers are aware of the symptoms of Weil's disease (Leptospirosis) and what action to take if they suspect infection.
 On the day of the activity, advise participants to cover cuts and grazes with waterproof plasters to help prevent infection.
+If they experience the symptoms within two weeks of participation in watersports, their doctor should be informed so they are tested for Leptospirosis, and it is not assumed to be flu.

-The ratios below are given as a maximum.
-These must be considered as part of the risk assessment.
-This may lessen due to any medical conditions, lack of water confidence, poor swimming ability or other factors.
+The ratios below are given as a maximum and ratios must be considered as part of the risk assessment, this may lessen due to any medical conditions, physical ability or other factors.

 Leadership team ratio